Glam metal: The rise of alternative rock

+Changing sound

 Some artists tried to alter their sound, while others struggled on with their original format.
 In 1995, Van Halen released Balance, a multi-platinum seller that would be the band's last with Sammy Hagar on vocals.
 In 1996, David Lee Roth returned briefly and his replacement, former Extreme singer Gary Cherone, left the band soon after the release of the commercially unsuccessful 1998 album Van Halen III.
 Van Halen would not tour or record again until 2004.
 Welsh rock band Manic Street Preachers' 1992 debut album Generation Terrorists featured a glam metal sound.
 The album reached No. 1 in the UK Rock Chart, but failed to chart in the United States.

 Meanwhile, Guns N' Roses' classic-lineup was whittled away throughout the decade.
 Drummer Steven Adler was fired in 1990, guitarist Izzy Stradlin left in late 1991 after recording Use Your Illusion I and II with the band.
 Tensions between the other band members and lead singer Axl Rose continued after the release of the 1993 punk rock covers album "The Spaghetti Incident?".
 Guitarist Slash left in 1996, followed by bassist Duff McKagan in 1998.
 Axl Rose, the only remaining member from the classic lineup at that point, worked with several lineups of the band to record Chinese Democracy – an album that would take over ten years to complete.

-Revivals and nostalgia festivals (1997–present)
+Revivals (1997–present)

 During the late 1990s and 2000s, glam metal began to have a revival.
 Some established acts who had managed to weather the storm enjoyed renewed popularity, others reformed and new bands emerged to emulate the glam metal style.
 Bon Jovi were still able to achieve a commercial hit with "It's My Life" (2000).
 They branched into country music with a version of their 2005 song "Who Says You Can't Go Home", which reached No. 1 on the Hot Country Singles chart in 2006 and the rock/country album Lost Highway which reached No. 1 in 2007.
 In 2009, Bon Jovi released The Circle, which marked a return to their hard rock sound and reached No. 1 on the Billboard 200.
 Mötley Crüe reunited with Vince Neil to record the 1997 album Generation Swine and Poison reunited with guitarist C.C.
 DeVille in 1999, producing the mostly live Power to the People (2000); both bands began to tour extensively.
 There were reunions and subsequent tours from Van Halen (with Hagar in 2004 and then Roth in 2007).
 The long-awaited Guns N' Roses album Chinese Democracy was finally released in 2008, but only went platinum in the US, produced no hit singles, and failed to come close to the success of the band's late 1980s and early 1990s material.
 Europe's "Final Countdown" enjoyed a new lease of popularity as the millennium drew to a close and the band reformed.
 Other acts to reform included Ratt, Britny Fox, Stryper (annually), and Skid Row.